GoogleChrome/web.dev/src/site/content/en/blog/porting-libusb-to-webusb/index.md

 Luckily, the [libusb README](https://github.com/libusb/libusb/blob/f2b218b61867f27568ba74fa38e156e5f55ed825/README#L13-L15) says:

-> libusb is abstracted internally in such a way that it can hopefully be ported to other operating systems.
-Please see the [PORTING](https://github.com/libusb/libusb/blob/master/PORTING) file for more information.
+> “libusb is abstracted internally in such a way that it can hopefully be ported to other operating systems.
+Please see the [PORTING](https://github.com/libusb/libusb/blob/master/PORTING) file for more information.”

 libusb is structured in a way where the public API is separate from "backends".
 Those backends are responsible for listing, opening, closing and actually communicating to the devices via the operating system's low-level APIs.
 This is how libusb already abstracts away differences between Linux, macOS, Windows, Android, OpenBSD/NetBSD, Haiku and Solaris and works on all these platforms.